Insight Financial Coaching | Know Yourself. Know Your Money.

 I have credit card debt and ADHD - can you help me pay it off and learn to manage money?

+Yes!
+I specialize in helping ADHD women get out of debt and build money management skills that stick.
+But here's the key difference: I'm a coach, not just an educator.
+Coaching means you're ready to take action to change your financial situation, not just learn about it and do nothing.
 Here's what we do together: In the first 1-2 months, we get you organized so you can see your complete financial picture - no more avoiding or guessing.
 We create your debt payoff plan in the first month.
 Then we build the systems you need to manage money going forward: tracking income and bill due dates, separating daily spending from fixed expenses and future savings, and aligning your money with what's actually important to you.
+This is hands-on work.
+We tackle the overwhelming parts together through body doubling, break tasks into smaller chunks, and address time blindness with forward planning.
+You'll become financially self-sufficient, so you no longer have to feel guilty about receiving support from family members.

 How do you typically work with clients?
 What do the first couple of sessions look like?